 - After USAC reaches a funding decision, both the applicant and the service provider will receive a funding commitment decision letter (FCDL).
 USAC issues the FCDL to announce its decision on funding requests.

 - FCC form 486 notifies USAC that services have started.
 It also certifies to USAC that a technology plan has been approved and the applicant is in compliance with the Children’s Internet Protection Act (CIPA).
 At this point, your service provider may begin discounting invoices or processing BEARs.

-Note: The Form 486 must be submitted by an applicant within 120 days from when services begin or when a funding commitment is issued, whichever is later.
+Note: Form 486 must be submitted by an applicant within 120 days from when services begin or when a funding commitment is issued, whichever is later.
 Unfortunately, missing this deadline can result in a reduction of funding.

 OneNet Knowledge of E-Rate

-OneNet has been an E-Rate approved Internet service provider since 1999.
+OneNet has been an E-Rate approved internet service provider since 1999.
 OneNet staff has been involved in the Federal Universal Service program since the beginning of the program.
 OneNet staff attends service provider trainings presented by USAC and participates in monthly service provider conference calls.
-Also, OneNet staff attends annual E-Rate training sessions for service providers presented by Kellogg and Sovereign Consultanting.
+Also, OneNet staff attends annual E-Rate training sessions for service providers presented by Kellogg and Sovereign Consulting.
 OneNet is accustomed to working with USAC and consultants to assist the applicants’ needs.

 OneNet’s SPIN is 143015254.